macqu-org/Angular2-AdminTemplate/README.md

  ## To Do List
  -  ~~setup project with Angualar Seed~~
+ - setup project to use webpack -- currently working
  - Create Home Page
  - Define Sections to Include in the Admin template
  - Add Design for the Admin DashBoard